Ajpantuso/managed-cluster-config/docs/backplane/guideline.md

 * OpenShift SRE have "Very limited" Write permission in core namespaces.
 * CEE has Read permission in all core and layered product namespaces.

-As this is written from the customer perspective and focuses on a single SRE personal there are some nuances to tease out when considering different types of support and SRE teams within Red Hat.
-This document captures these nuances as guidelines.

 # Guidelines

 The following guidelines must be followed when submitting PR's that affect [backplane resources](../../deploy/backplane/).